Intellectual property protection by Nintendo: Emulation

 Nintendo issued Valve a DMCA request prior the release of the Dolphin emulator for Wii and GameCube games on the Steam storefront in May 2023, asserting that the inclusion of the Wii Common Key used to decrypt Wii games violated their copyright.
 In 2024, Nintendo took legal action against the open-source Yuzu emulator for Switch games, stating that the software violates the DMCA by enabling decryption of the encryption method used for Switch games, and that it facilitated copyright infringement of The Legend of Zelda: Tears of the Kingdom through a leaked copy that had been downloaded a million times from piracy websites prior to the game's official release.
 The Yuzu team settled with Nintendo, agreeing to pay $2.4 million and stopping work on Yuzu, halting distribution of the code, and turning its domains and websites over to Nintendo.
 As some of the Yuzu team had also worked on the Citra 3DS emulator, that project was also terminated, and its code was taken offline.
 Some users not associated with the Yuzu team had attempted to fork the latest builds of Yuzu before it was taken offline, taking stances to completely avoid discussions related to the encryption aspects and any software piracy.
 Nintendo continued to issue DMCA requests to remove source repositories as well as Discord servers established by these users to discuss their forks' development.
 In October, Nintendo forced Ryujinx, an open-source alternative to Yuzu, to shut down its activities, broadening its crackdown on Nintendo Switch emulation.
 The developers were contacted by Nintendo to stop working on the project, remove the organization and all its related assets.
+Nintendo took more action to issue takedowns of Yuzu offshoots from GitHub in August 2026.